 Rather than deciding what you’re not going to do to avoid the consequences you don’t want, decide what you will do to achieve the immediate consequences you do want.

 Instead of, “I’m not going to overeat at dinner tonight so I can lose weight,” try, “I’ll make healthy choices tonight so I’ll feel rested, refreshed, and confident to take on tomorrow.”

 3. Prepare for action

 It’s not enough to decide; you have to prepare.

-Because when you’re in hour six of family togetherness, your football team’s down, and your great uncle’s gout’s bothering him, even the stale cookies that have been in grandma’s cupboard since the Bush administration will look appealing.
+Because when you’re in hour six of family togetherness, your football team’s down, and your uncle’s reminding you what’s wrong with the world today, even the stale cookies that have been in grandma’s cupboard since the Bush administration will look appealing.